microsoft/playwright/docs/src/selenium-grid.md

 You don't have to change your code, just use your testing harness or [`method: BrowserType.launch`] as usual.

-When using Selenium Grid Hub, you can [skip browser downloads](./browsers.md#skip-browser-downloads).

 ### Passing additional capabilities

 If your grid requires additional capabilities to be set (for example, you use an external service), you can set `SELENIUM_REMOTE_CAPABILITIES` environment variable to provide JSON-serialized capabilities.